Skip to main content

 How far ahead should I book Stow?

 One to two weeks ahead covers most visits, but the counter seats are the most sought-after spots in a small room, so weekend bookings for two should be made closer to two weeks out.
-The menu changes regularly, so there is no single optimal timing — book when the counter seats are available and the format will deliver regardless.
+The menu changes regularly, so there is no single optimal timing; book when the counter seats are available and the format will deliver regardless.

 What should I wear to Stow?

 Smart-casual is appropriate.
 The room at 62 Bridge Street is deliberately plain and the entry through a cocktail bar sets an informal tone, but the cooking is serious enough that turning up underdressed would feel out of step.
-There is no formal dress code, and the atmosphere skews relaxed rather than stiff.
+There is no formal dress code, the atmosphere skews relaxed rather than stiff.